There are a few stigmas when it comes to being or having an only child.

 I don’t know about you, but I have enough trouble dragging myself out of bed on dreary days, let alone getting anyone else organised.
 Likewise, you only need to get breakfast, lunch, dinner and snacks ready for an extra person each day.

-I mentioned the cost of all the food it takes to feed a large family.
-But it also takes time to prepare food for a larger family.
-Now, my daughter isn’t at school yet, but I am already dreading making school lunches for the next 13 years.
+I mentioned the cost of all the food it takes to feed a large family unit.
+But it also takes time to prepare food for a larger family size.
+Now, my little girl isn’t at school yet, but I am already dreading making school lunches for the next 13 years.

 You only have one extra person’s washing.